2022 Chevrolet Corvette

-Since its introduction in 1953, the Chevrolet Corvette has been the premier vehicle of the Chevrolet lineup; a front engine sports car that thrilled drivers and stole the hearts of those only lucky enough to get a glance at it.
+Since its introduction in 1953, the Chevrolet Corvette has been the premier vehicle of the Chevrolet lineup; a front-engine sports car that thrilled drivers and stole the hearts of those only lucky enough to get a glance at it.
 With such a stellar legacy behind it, the Corvette could’ve easily coasted along—and still lapped the competition—but then it wouldn’t truly represent the ingenuity and determined spirit of the Chevrolet brand.
-As such, the 2021 Chevrolet Corvette Stingray didn’t just accept a few cosmetic changes for its eighth generation, it changed everything.
-Redesigned from the wheels on up, the now mid-engine 2021 Corvette has taken the same jaw-dropping style and performance it’s been long known for, refining and elevating every legendary aspect.
-MotorTrend’s 2020 Car of the Year as well as the North American Car of the Year™, not only is the 2021 Chevrolet Corvette a worthy addition to the vehicle’s storied history, but it’s driving it forward in a new and even more thrilling direction.
-Read on to learn more about the 2021 Chevrolet Corvette Stingray, with Calgary’s premier destination for this automotive icon: Jack Carter Chevrolet Buick GMC.
+As such, the Corvette received an extensive redesign in 2021 for its eighth generation, changing everything.
+Continuing on in spectacular fashion, the 2022 Corvette has taken the same jaw-dropping style and performance it’s been long known for, offering a refined and elevated ride in every aspect.
+MotorTrend’s 2021 Car of the Year as well as the North American Car of the Year™, not only is the 2022 Chevrolet Corvette a worthy addition to the vehicle’s storied history, but it’s driving it forward in a new and even more thrilling direction.
+Read on to learn more about the 2022 Chevrolet Corvette Stingray, with Calgary’s premier destination for this automotive icon: Jack Carter Chevrolet Buick GMC.

-With smooth and flowing lines that stay true to the design language synonymous with the name Corvette, the new eight generation Corvette has been completely redesigned to all but one part.
-Even still, the biggest change to the design of the 2021 Chevrolet Corvette Stingray isn’t in its appearance, it’s actually found under the hood—or rather, behind the seats, thanks to its new mid-engine.
+With smooth and flowing lines that stay true to the design language synonymous with the name Corvette, the eighth generation mid-engine 2022 Corvette offers standout style.
 Under the hood where the engine used to reside, Chevrolet has engineered a front cargo area big enough to hold your airline overhead bag, while the trunk can handle up to two golf bags.
 Inside, the Corvette Stingray offers Mulan leather-wrapped GT1 seats as standard equipment inside the LT1 and LT2 trims, while the LT3 features a Napa leather-wrapped GT2 seat with a seatback halo supported by carbon-fiber trim.
 Of course, if you plan on spending plenty of time at the track, you’ll want to choose the available Competition Sport seat, featuring high-tech performance textiles in the high-wear areas along with its aggressive bolsters.

-The rest of the 2021 Stingray’s interior is just as thoughtfully designed, from the racing-inspired flat-top and -bottom steering wheel with paddle shifters, to the vertical, fighter jet-inspired climate control system.
-This latest ‘vette also offers unparalleled visibility, thanks to the ultra low cowl created by moving the engine to the rear.
+The rest of the 2022 Stingray’s interior is just as thoughtfully designed, from the racing-inspired flat-top and -bottom steering wheel with paddle shifters, to the vertical, fighter jet-inspired climate control system.
+This latest ‘vette also offers unparalleled visibility, thanks to the ultra low cowl created by moving the engine toward the rear.
 An aggressive front fascia sits below the sleek LED headlamps that stretch from the front air vents of the grille to deep above the front wheel wells, while the rear ones house a choice of 19- or 20-inch wheels offered in both two unique designs and spoke styles.
-The 2021 Stingray carries on the Corvette’s convertible tradition, with the first-ever production retractable hardtop; this two-piece composite roof weighing only 77 lb. is powered by six electric motors, and can appear and disappear at speeds of up to 48 km/h at the push of a button.
+The 2022 Stingray carries on the Corvette’s convertible tradition thanks to its retractable hardtop; this two-piece composite roof weighing only 77 lb. is powered by six electric motors, and can appear and disappear at speeds of up to 48 km/h at the push of a button.

-The 2021 Chevrolet Corvette Stingray has unlocked a new realm of performance, thanks in part to its move to a mid-engine configuration.
+The 2022 Chevrolet Corvette Stingray has unlocked a new realm of performance, thanks in part to its move to a mid-engine configuration.
 Beyond creating improved visibility and downward force, it combines with an all-new body structure that’s 10% stiffer than the seventh generation ‘vette for an exceptionally responsive and luxurious-feeling drive.
-Not only that, but placing the engine in the rear has given the 2021 Stingray more rear weight bias—meaning even more power to the rear wheels of this rear-wheel drive sports car.
-Let’s talk about the engine for a moment, though: there’s nothing small about the performance of this all-new, small block 6.2L LT2 V8, redesigned to sit lower in the engine bay for smarter weight distribution and better handling.
+Not only that, but placing the engine near the rear has given the 2022 Stingray more rear weight bias—meaning even more power to the rear wheels of this rear-wheel drive sports car.
+Let’s talk about the engine for a moment, though: there’s nothing small about the performance of this small block 6.2L LT2 V8, designed to sit as low as possible in the engine bay for smarter weight distribution and better handling.
 A standard dry-sump scavenge system pulls oil from three different pumps allowing the Corvette to retain quality oil flow where necessary, no matter the g-force you’re experiencing as you confidently whip around corners, while the Continuously Variable Valve Timing allows the Stingray to offer impressively efficient performance while still meeting strict emission standards.

 |Engine||Drivetrain||Transmission||Performance Exhaust/Z51 Package||Horsepower||Torque||Top Speed|